My child is 18, they are unable to make any decisions for themselves, do I still have parental responsibility?

 As a parent I know the intricacies of my child and expectations of what could happen how can I ensure I am listened to?

-As a parent I fear the future for my daughter when I am not here who will safeguard her needs for the future?
+As a parent I fear the future for my daughter.
+When I am not here who will safeguard her needs for the future?

 Who should make a best interest decision for the young person?

-Best interest if it becomes court decision are the family considered to have more information regarding what the person wants, wishes, beliefs?
+Best interestI if it becomes a court decision, are the family considered to have more information regarding what the person’s wishes, feelings, wants, wishes,values and beliefs?

 If someone is over 18 and lacks capacity to consent for surgery whose signature is seen as acceptable?
 Could it be someone who is not the parent if they are not available?